tgfischer/DataGridViewPagination/README.md

 private void nextButton_Click(object sender, EventArgs e) {
     this.adapter.MoveNext();      // Move to the next page }

 private void previousButton_Click(object sender, EventArgs e) {
     this.adapter.MovePrevious();  // Move to the previous page }

 private void firstButton_Click(object sender, EventArgs e) {
     this.adapter.MoveFirst();     // Move to the first page }
 ```

+You can also add a ```TextBox``` that shows what page the user is on, and it is editable so the user can jump to other pages.
+I have also included an example of a label that displays the total number of pages in the ```DataGridView```